 Perhaps a helpful way to begin to explain this in more detail is by rattling off a number of my personal beliefs based on research and observational truths:

 a.
-Most board members of Christian organizations (whether church elders or trustees) are people of goodwill who sit on the board in order to support the senior pastor or president—instead of sitting on the board for the purpose of fulfilling the board’s role.
+Most board members of Christian organizations (whether church elders or trustees) are people of goodwill who sit on the board in order to support the senior pastor or president or the overall cause of the organization—instead of sitting on the board to do the board’s governance role.

 b.
 Very few board members of Christian organizations know what the board’s role is.